J-Nova/Fupdate/README.md

 __________________

 Requirements:
-Install https://github.com/buo/homebrew-cask-upgrade via your terminal with the command `brew tap buo/cask-upgrade`
+Install https://github.com/buo/homebrew-cask-upgrade in your terminal via brew with the command `brew tap buo/cask-upgrade`

 __________________